Budjak: Early history

 The Budjak culture of the North-West Black Sea region is considered to be important in the context of the Pit-Grave or Yamnaya culture of the Pontic steppe, dating to 3,600–2,300 BC.
 In particular, Budjak may have given rise to the Balkan-Carpathian variant of Yamnaya culture.

 In Classical antiquity, Budjak was inhabited by Tyragetae, Bastarnae, Scythians, and Roxolani.
 In 6th century BC Ancient Greek colonists established a colony at the mouths of Dnister river, Tyras.
 Around 2nd century BC, also a Celt tribe settled at Aliobrix (present day Cartal/Orlovka).

-Budjak area, the northern Lower Danube, was described as the "wasteland of the Getae" by the ancient Greek geographer Strabo (1st century BC).
+The Budjak area, the northern Lower Danube, was described as the "wasteland of the Getae" by the ancient Greek geographer Strabo (1st century BC).
 In fact, based on recent archaeological research, in this period of time, the area was most likely populated by sedentary farmers; among them were the Dacians and the Daco-Romans.
 The nomad peoples, such as the Sarmatians also passed through the area.

 The Romans acquired the area in the 1st century AD, rebuilt and encamped Tyras and Aliobrix.
 As with the rest of the port cities around the Black Sea, the local population absorbed a mixture of Greek and Roman cultures, with Greek being mainly the language of trade, and Latin the language of politics.
 After the division of the Roman Empire in 395, the area was included in the East Roman or Byzantine Empire.
 From the 1st century AD until the invasion of the Avars in 558, the Romans had established cities (poleis), military camps and some stations for the veterans and for the colons (apoikion) sent by the emperors.

 The area lay along the predominant route for migratory peoples, as it was the westernmost portion of the Euro-Asian steppe.
 Going westward, only the banks of the Dniester and Danube rivers were less forested comparatively to the surrounding areas (which nowadays form Moldova and Romania), therefore providing a natural route for herdsmen all the way from Mongolia to the Pannonian Plains (modern Hungary).
 The region, therefore, passed as a temporary settling ground for the Huns under the leader Uldin (387), the Avars (558–567), the Slavs (end of 6th century), the Bulgars under Asparuh (679), the Magyars (9th century), the Pechenegs (11th century, and again 12th century), the Cumans (12th century) and others.

 Although the Byzantines held nominal suzerainty of the region (at least of the sea shore) until the 14th century, they had little or no sway over the hinterland.

 In the early Middle Ages a Tigheci "Republic" was formed by several villages occupying the nearby Tigheci hills, in order to offer more security for themselves, while the steppe area between that and the seashore, unsuited for agriculture due to lack of water and frequently invaded by Eastern populations, remained void of permanent settlements.
 From the 7th to the 12th centuries, the region was under the authority of the First Bulgarian Empire, Pechenegs, and later of Cumans, who irregularly collected tribute from the indigenous villagers.